Client recipes

 Authorization: Bearer YOUR_API_KEY

-If your IDE only supports stdio MCP servers, use the mcp-remote npm package as a bridge:
+If your client only supports stdio MCP servers, use the mcp-remote npm package as a bridge:

 {